enu-sav/csc-sav-enu-web/README.md

 # csc-sav-enu-web
-Web page of the Encyclopedic Institute of the SAV / Webová stránka Encyklopedického ústavu SAV
+Web page of the Encyclopaedic Institute of the SAS / Webová stránka Encyklopedického ústavu SAV